Blood Pressure Cuff Size Chart: NIBP Cuff Selection Guide (2026)

 Key Takeaways

 • Choosing the right blood pressure cuff starts with measuring arm circumference — not by guessing body size.
-Cuff width should be approximately 40% of the arm circumference and bladder length approximately 80%.

 Accurate non-invasive blood pressure (NIBP) monitoring depends on one often-overlooked factor: cuff selection.
-Whether you are a clinical engineer outfitting a 200-bed hospital, a procurement manager sourcing compatible accessories for Philips, GE, Mindray, or Nihon Kohden monitors, or a home user managing hypertension, this guide walks you through every decision — from arm measurement to department-specific recommendations — so you can get it right the first time.
+Whether you are a clinical engineer outfitting a 200-bed hospital, a procurement manager sourcing compatible accessories for Philips, GE, Mindray, or Nihon Kohden monitors, or a home user managing hypertension, this guide walks you through every decision — from arm measurement to department-specific recommendations to brand compatibility — so you can get it right the first time.

 How to Measure Your Arm for the Right Cuff Size